How to Record Drums: Recording a Full Drum Kit: Kick Drum, Snare, Rack toms or Floor Toms and Cymbals

 The pickup pattern of the microphone as well as the angle and distance away from the drum will make a difference in how much bleed from other drums, and how much proximity effect, or “bassy” or bright the sound from the drum will be.
 In general, place microphones with a rejection pattern towards what you want to reject, and pick-up pattern towards the source.
 How close the microphone is to the source will determine the balance between highs and lows for mics with proximity effect (most dynamic, and condenser cardioid mics)

-Guess what also effects the microphone signal?
+Guess what also affects the microphone signal?
 If you guessed microphone preamp, you get one smart point.

 EQ and Mixing